xchem/xchem-align/USER-GUIDE.md

 Note that the `extra_files_dir`, `soakdb`, `exclude` and `panddas_missing_ok` items are optional, either having sensible default values or not necessarily needing values.

+#### Datasets

+For the inputs that are of type `model_building` (e.g. come from Diamond) the corresponding soakdb file is inspected and crystals of the following status are considered:

+* 4 - CompChem ready
+* 5 - Deposition ready
+* 6 - Deposited

+Also, this status is considered so that crystals in previous upload versions can be deperecated:

+* 7 - Analysed & Rejected

 #### Extra files

 There is support for adding arbitrary extra files to the upload.
 These files are not used by Fragalysis but